AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 4. HW 4 - Op-Amps, Semiconductor Physics - [file](https://adityamuppala.github.io/assets/EE_105/HW/EE105_HW4.pdf)

 # Labs
-Note: Prelab worksheets are due the Tuesday before the assigned lab and Lab worksheets are due the Tuesday after the assigned lab.
+Note: Prelab worksheets are due on Wednesday morning 7:59 AM before the assigned lab.
+Lab worksheets are due the Tuesday after the assigned lab.
 See the [Course Plan](https://docs.google.com/spreadsheets/d/1bhgJt2vBqf57tbEGMazgpxgWUwKMMOcNxApGFoNIxrg/edit?usp=sharing) for details on the deadlines.

 **For late submission requests see the Late Submissions section below.**